tribalNerd/ptt-manager/README.md

 = Q) Can I delete Post Types and Taxonomies? =

 A) Yes, but only those created by the Plugin.
 To delete: Click on either the Post Type or Taxonomy tab, then from the Edit dropdown menu select the Post Type or Taxonomy you wish to delete.
-Afterward scroll down and check the "Delete This Record" checkbox then click the blue Save Changes button.
+Or, select the Saved Settings tab, then click the "Delete All Settings?" button to permanently delete all settings.

+= Q) Does deleting a Post Type / Taxonomy delete content?

+A) No, only the Post Type / Taxonomy record is deleted.

 ### Arbitrary section